 Each partisan staff provides press relations assistance to its members by preparing press releases, speeches, and informational brochures to inform constituents about a legislator's activities in Springfield and in the district.
 Press releases are most often issued when a legislator introduces a bill or gets it passed (or in some cases, gets someone else's bill defeated).
+Some legislators send regular e-mails or post to social media sites to update constituents and reporters on future, current, or past events or actions in the General Assembly; these updates often include links to or excerpts from news stories favorable to their actions or their caucus.
 Press relations staff may also provide training for legislators on handling press inquiries, and on deportment at press conferences.
 They are also responsible for maintaining relations with both print and electronic news media.